 Yet, as said, this too is converging.
 So, what would be the definition of a smart home in this context whereby we really move beyond single and often isolated ‘smart home solutions’ (and gadgets) to a somewhat broader perspective?

-A smart home solution does not make a smart home: comparing with smart buildings
+Smart home solutions do not make smart homes: comparing with smart buildings

 A smart home solution is a solution which plays a role in the realization of a smart home.
 However, the use of an intelligent device in the home or of one or more separate products or solutions which are labelled as smart home products or solutions by their vendors do not make a home a smart home.